AleksandrasTk/PBregistratoriusv2/README.md

 # Squad
-A Squad management Web App  for any Sport
+A Squad management Web App  for any team Sport

 Link :